deepjavalibrary/djl/docs/development/development_guideline.md

 3. Change the "Working directory:" value to: "$MODULE_WORKING_DIR$".
 4. Select "OK" to save the template.

 Navigate to the 'examples' module.
-Open the class that you want to execute (e.g. ai.djl.examples.inference.ObjectDetection).
+Open the class that you want to execute (e.g. ai.djl.examples.inference.cv.ObjectDetection).
 Select the triangle at the class declaration line.
 A popup menu appears with 3 items:

 - Run 'ObjectDetection.main()'